 Instant vanilla pudding mix- use your favorite brand of instant vanilla pudding mix.

-Mashed banana- choose your ripest banana and mash it very well with a fork.
+Mashed banana- choose your ripest banana and mash it very well with a fork into a pudding consistency.

 For the whipped cream